joheinze/PriNCe/README.md

 - tqdm
 - jupyter notebook or jupyter lab (optional, but needed for examples)

-**It might be worth to wait for the python 3 port** (since official Python 2 support is discontinued after 2019)

 ## Installation

 The installation simplest method relies on the Python package manager [Anaconda/Miniconda](https://store.continuum.io/cshop/anaconda/) by [Continuum Analytics](http://www.continuum.io).
 It doesn't just improve your life, but also provides most of the scientific computing packages by default.
 It will not spoil your system Python paths and will install itself into a specified directory.
 The only action which is needed for activation, is to add this directory to your system `$PATH` variable.
 To uninstall just delete this directory.